 We are launching new Assessment Windows that cluster projects, share reinforcement costs, and provide developers with the most efficient reinforcement solution.

-These changes are underpinned by, subject to approval, Ofgem-backed charging rules, which reduces the contribution any single developer pays toward reinforcement.
+These changes are underpinned by Ofgem-backed charging rules, which reduces the contribution any single developer pays toward reinforcement.

 Developers can join Assessment Windows in which we will assess projects in clusters, enabling shared solutions and lower costs.
 The process will be structured, transparent, and consistent across all regions.